minishift/minishift/docs/using.md

                    --https-proxy https://<proxy_username>:<proxy_password>YOURPROXY:PORT
 ```

-There is also `--no-proxy` which allows you to specify a comma-separated list of hosts which
+You can also use `--no-proxy` to specify a comma-separated list of hosts which
 should not be proxied.
 For a list of all available options refer to the
 [synopsis](./minishift_start.md) of the `start` command.